crscott1/MYAAVA-Book-Lending-Platform/README.md

    - service: Business Logic Layer
      Core business logic, such as borrowing and returning books, user login checks, etc.
      Includes multiple IXXXService interfaces: Encapsulate business logic for each module.
 Define key methods like addBook(Book book) or login(Admin admin).
      - impl Subpackage: This is the moudle that you need to write code.
+I provided some functions but you can add new functions by yourself.
       Contains concrete implementations of the service interfaces, such as:
       AdminServiceImpl implements IAdminService
       BookServiceImpl implements IBookService